OIM3600/resources/hw/prophecy.md

 # How to Submit

 - Save all the files opened in VS Code.
-Format your Python code before saving.
+Format your code before saving.
 - **Commit** and **Push to Origin** in GitHub Desktop.
 Check repository on GitHub.com to make sure all the commits are successfully pushed to remote.